Blockstream/greenlight/docs/src/getting-started/register.md

-Let's start with the seed secret: the seed secret is a 32 byte secret that all other secrets and private keys are derived from, as such it is paramount that this secret never leaves your users device and is only handled by the _Signer_.
+Let's start with the seed secret: the seed secret is a 32 byte secret that all other secrets and private keys are derived from, as such it is paramount that this secret never leaves your user's device and is only handled by the _Signer_.

 We suggest to derive the seed secret from a [BIP 39][bip39] seed phrase, so the user can back it up on a physical piece of paper, steel plate, or whatever